By Monique Warren

 To date, it has become common knowledge to never exercise your horse on an empty stomach.
 Yet, to the best of my knowledge, little has been published about transporting on an empty stomach.

 Considering a horse's natural instincts, transport is inherently stressful.
-Add to that lack of forage - or lack of access to forage if your hay ends up on the floor - and you've combined three common causes of gastric ulcers.
+Add to that lack of forage - or lack of access to forage if your hay ends up on the floor - and you've combined two common causes of gastric ulcers.
 Very alarming - considering ulcers can occur in as little as 24 hours.

 Thankfully, you can be proactive by providing forage (hay, pasture or soaked hay pellets) 1) prior to departing, 2) during transport and 3) once you arrive at your destination.
 Read on to learn why forage (not grain or sweet feed) is crucial for all three scenarios.